Preparing for Your Session

 Extra Digital Images

 While you may have booked a package for a set amount of edited images, you’re also welcome to purchase additional images during the selection stage.
-These are priced at R100 per studio image and R65 per outdoor image, and include full editing and retouching.

-At the selection stage you’re also welcome to purchase high quality prints like canvases, wood mounts, folio boxes and more via the built-in online store in your gallery.
+When your completed gallery is ready you’re also welcome to purchase high quality prints like canvases, wood mounts, folio boxes and more via the built-in online store in your gallery.
 You will also still have your online store available for the duration that your gallery is online meaning you can purchase prints after final delivery too.